mcjurij/FunctionExecutor/README.md

 Any function with any number of variables is allowed.
 Variable names will be detected automagically, so you can name them as you like.
-See main() in FunctionParser.cpp with interactive intput of a function string and input of values for start, stop and step for every variable detected.
+See main() in main.cpp with interactive intput of a function string and input of values for start, stop and step for every variable detected.

 Compile like so: g++ -o fp main.cpp FunctionParser.cpp